victoriadercole1209/victoriadercole1209/README.md

 I work with **Python and SQL** to build data pipelines, clean and transform datasets, and generate insights through dashboards and structured analysis.
 I have hands-on experience working with **real datasets**, designing ETL processes, and querying data in **BigQuery**.

-My goal is to join a team as a **Junior Data Engineer, Analytics Engineer, or Data Analyst**, where I can contribute with reliable data solutions and continue growing professionally.
+My goal is to join a team as a **Data Analyst**, where I can contribute with reliable data solutions and continue growing professionally.

 ---